‘The Honey-Don’t List’ (2020) Book Review

 Review:

 I own quite a few Christina Lauren books, but to be honest, I had only read one before this, In a Holidaze.
-While it wasn’t my favorite, I really enjoyed CL’s writing style so I didn’t hesitate to pull another novel off of my TBR shelf and give it a go.
-As the synopsis states above, The Honey-Don’t List is about an overworked assistant and a new employee who are tasked with essentially babysitting a famous renovation couple whose marriage is quickly crumbling.
+While it wasn’t my favorite, I really enjoyed CL’s writing style, so I didn’t hesitate to pull another novel off of my TBR shelf and give it a go.
+As the synopsis above states, The Honey-Don’t List is about an overworked assistant and a new employee who are tasked with babysitting a famous renovation couple whose marriage is quickly crumbling.

-I wouldn’t necessarily call this book a romantic comedy the way I would In a Holidaze.
+I wouldn’t necessarily call this book a romantic comedy, the way I would in In a Holidaze.
 There is romance, of course, but very little comedy.
-A lot of the book’s focus is on the Tripps, rather than the blossoming romance between Carey and James.
-Melissa “Melly” Tripp is a nightmare dressed like a daydream (Thanks, Taylor Swift), and her husband Rusty is a heavy drinker with very little going upstairs.
+Much of the book’s focus is on the Tripps rather than on the blossoming romance between Carey and James.
+Melissa “Melly” Tripp is a nightmare dressed like a daydream (Thanks, Taylor Swift), and her husband, Rusty, is a heavy drinker with very little going on upstairs.
 They’re both horrible people.
 And yes, I did enjoy their horribleness, mostly because I was waiting for some comeuppance or some kind of public humiliation… alas…

 “Probably that women are always being told to behave in a way that makes everything more harmonious, productive, accessible.
 They’re told how to do everything from how to dress to how to smile.
 Men are never told to make things easier for people, but maybe they should be.”